msalemor/azure-appgw-apim/README.md

 The application gateway pattern is one of the key components in modern microservices architecture.
 Under this pattern, there's a common entry point into the services that may be exposed as part of microservices architecture.
 The benefits of this pattern include among other things service discovery, caching, reshaping of the request/response pipelines, consolidated security, monetization, etc. Azure's API Management offers these capabilities and much more.

-## Why us Application Gateway in WAF mode?
+## Why use Application Gateway in WAF mode?

 Application Gateways servers as a gateway between your external and internal traffic.
 In WAF mode, Azure Application Gateway provides centralized protection of your web applications from common exploits and vulnerabilities.